shapely/shapely/docs/manual.rst

   Creates polygons from a source of lines, returning the polygons and leftover geometries.

-  The source may be a MultiLineString, a sequence of LineString objects, or a sequence of objects than can be adapted to LineStrings.
+  The source should be a sequence of LineString objects.

   Returns a tuple of objects: (polygons, cut edges, dangles, invalid ring lines).
 Each are a geometry collection.